BarbieCue/ktgen/README.md

 your custom lesson generation.
 This happens automatically when the `course_definition.ktgen` file is not empty.
-Keyboard layout lessons are generated first, your custom lessons afterwards.
+Lessons with keyboard layout are generated first, then your custom lessons.

 ## Help